 From time-to-time, I launch some type of crazy idea, usually foisting it upon the world via the web.
-I also have a bit of a collaboration issue.
+I also have a bit of a need-for-collaboration issue.
 These are the past, present and future works of note.

 The Magic Door: For one year, beginning in December of 2012, I’m photographing people in front of what I’ve dubbed The Magic Door.
 There’s lots of info in two places: at St. Louis Mag’s website; and at The Curator.